 Abdominal Imaging Fellowship

-Two one-year fellowships a year are offered in Abdominal Imaging.
-These fellowships are focused on diagnostic imaging of the abdominal and pelvic region in all modalities, including imaging-guided procedures.
+Two one-year ACGME accredited fellowship positions are offered annually in Abdominal Imaging.
+These fellowships are focused on diagnostic imaging of the abdominal and pelvic region in all modalities, including image-guided procedures.
 The fellowship is based at Parkland Memorial Hospital, with additional rotations scheduled at the Rogers Magnetic Resonance Imaging Center, and the Clements Imaging Building (PET Center).